Mizux/webapp-101/sample_01/README.md

 npm install --global yarn
 ```

-You can also use the official docker image
+note: You can also use the official docker image
 [node:alpine](https://hub.docker.com/_/node/).

 ## Step 2: Create a new project